enasequence/read_docs/submit/assembly/environmental-sag.rst

 - 1 FASTA file OR 1 `flat file <../fileprep/assembly.html#flat-file>`_
 - 1 `chromosome list file <../fileprep/assembly.html#chromosome-list-file>`_
 - 0-1 `unlocalised list files <../fileprep/assembly.html#unlocalised-list-file>`_
-- 0-1 `AGP files <../fileprep/assembly.html#agp-file>`_

 This assembly level allows the submission of fully assembled chromosomes (including organelles, plasmids, and viral segments).
 This requires information on the sequences and annotation (if any) and submission of a chromosome list file to indicate which sequences represent which ‘chromosomes’.

 If these chromosomes contain unlocalised sequences (where the chromosome of the sequence is known but not the exact location) you can submit an additional unlocalised list file.
-However, please note, if you wish to submit unplaced contigs, you will have to submit at a lower level and use an AGP file to indicate which scaffolds/contigs are assembled to form each chromosome.
-Any sequences that are not used to assemble chromosomes are considered unplaced.

-For this assembly level in particular, it is important to understand how sequence names are formatted so they can be consistent between files otherwise the system will just register your submission at contig level.

 Sequence names
 --------------

-Sequences must have a unique name within the submission that is provided in the fasta, AGP or flat files.
+Sequences must have a unique name within the submission that is provided in the fasta or flat files.
 It is essential that the sequence names are unique and used consistently between files.

 For example, the chromosome list file must refer to the chromosome sequences using the unique sequence names.
-Similarly, an AGP file must refer to scaffolds or contigs using the unique sequence names.

 Manifest file
 -------------